 What is vog?Sulfur-dioxide gas emitted by Kilauea volcano on the Island of Hawaii coverts to acid sulfate aerosol particles in the clear air and in clouds, forming volcanic smog known as vog.

-Where does vog come from?Kilauea volcano is the most active volcano on earth.
-The current eruption has been ongoing since 1983, while a new summit eruption began in 2008.
+Where does vog come from?Kilauea volcano is one of the most active volcanoes on earth.
+The current east rift eruption has been ongoing since 1983, while a new summit eruption began in 2008.
 The photo below shows the summit emission plume.
-The most significant effect of this new eruption vent has been a 50% increase the amount of sulfur dioxide (SO2) gas that is emitted into Hawaii’s atmosphere.
-The current summit eruption has been ongoing for six years and shows no signs of abating.
+The most significant effect of this new eruptive vent has been a large increase in the amount of sulfur dioxide (SO2) gas that is emitted into Hawaii’s atmosphere.
+At this time, the current summit eruption shows no signs of abating.
 Higher gas fluxes from Kilauea appear to be the new norm.

-What hazards are associated with vog?Vog poses a threat to the health of Hawaii’s people as well as being harmful to the state’s ecosystems, and agriculture, and reductions in visibility can be a hazard to general aviation (see first photo above).
-The presence of vog has been linked to asthma, sinusitis, respiratory disease, lung cancer and/or chronic obstructive pulmonary disease.
+What hazards are associated with vog?Vog poses a threat to the health of some of Hawaii’s people as well as being harmful to agriculture and infrastructure on the Island of Hawai‘i’.
+Reductions in visibility can be a hazard to general aviation (see first photo above).
+Vog can irritate the upper respiratory tract, and exacerbate pre-existing lung conditions, such as asthma.

-Vog EpisodesVog episodes occur when the winds turn from a northeast trade-wind direction, to southeasterly.
+Vog EpisodesVog episodes occur nearly every day, at some location, on the island of Hawai‘i, however, when the winds turn from a northeast trade-wind direction, to southeasterly, the rest of the state can be impacted as well.
 This happens when the prevailing high pressure center (red "H" below) to the north of Hawaii is pushed eastward by an approaching cold front (winter storm) or kona low.
 The shading in the map below shows forecast precipitation valid at 10 AM tomorrow (2/4/17) northwest of Hawaii associated with an approaching cold front.
 The solid yellow contours are the sea-level pressure lines (isobars) and show that the ridge axis (red dashed line) has shifted south of the Islands.